 “Forget the money.
 If money is the most important thing, you’ll be spending your life wasting your time, doing things you completely hate doing, spending money on things you don’t like, in order to go on doing things you don’t like doing, which is stupid.
 Better to have a short life doing what it is that you love doing rather than a long life spent in a miserable way.“

-While the jaded critic might counteract this statement with a, “keep dreaming, kiddo,” or, “yeah yeah, but we all have bills to pay,” what these people don’t understand is what happens when you finally say “yes” to your life’s passion.
+While the jaded critic might counteract this statement with a, “keep dreaming, kiddo,” or, “yeah yeah, but what about the bills?”, what these people don’t understand is what happens when you finally say “yes” to your life’s passion.
 You are suddenly filled with a bursting energy to succeed like never experienced before.
-You make an agreement to just go for it, you are suddenly ‘playing big.’
+You make an agreement to go for it, and suddenly you are playing big.